workwith-subhani/SQL_Retail_sales_analysis/README.md

 **3. Exploratory Data Analysis (EDA)**: Use SQL to summarize and visualize the cleaned data, identifying patterns, trends, and key aspects such as sales trends and customer demographics.

-**4. Business Insights and Key Questions**: Utilize SQL to answer specific business questions, uncovering actionable insights on product profitability, customer segments, and sales drivers to support strategic decisions.
+**4. Data Analysis & Findings**: Utilize SQL to answer specific business questions, uncovering actionable insights on product profitability, customer segments, and sales drivers to support strategic decisions.

 ## Project Objectives

-1. Database setup
-2. Data cleaning
-3. Exploratory Data analysis
-4. Business Insights and answering key questions

-## Project Structure
+**1. Database Setup**: Design and implement a structured database to efficiently manage and store retail sales data.
+**2. Data Cleaning and Exploratory Data Analysis (EDA)**: Clean the dataset to ensure accuracy and use SQL to summarize and visualize data to identify key patterns and trends.
+**3. Data Analysis & Findings**: Analyze the cleaned data to answer business questions and derive actionable insights for strategic decision-making.

 ### 1. Database Setup

 - **Database Creation**: The project starts by creating a database named `p1_retail_db`.